sandeepdharmavarapu/examples/HeartfailurePrediction/README.md

 #### heartfailureprediction.ipynb

-This is the notebook that loads above dataset, analysis it and builds models using Random Forest, LGBM, SVM, Decision Tree and Gradient Boosting classifiers.
+This is the notebook that loads above dataset, analyses it and builds models using Random Forest, LGBM, SVM, Decision Tree and Gradient Boosting classifiers.

 #### heartfailureprediction.pkl